joseAlexis/wdio-automation-practice/README.md

 - [ ] Fix faker.address.streetName() without address.street_name definitions is deprecated since v7.0 and will be removed in v8.0.
 Please use faker.address.street() or provide address.street_name definitions instead.
 - [ ] TODOs on Product Details page
 - [ ] Add AirBnb, EsLint and Prettier specification
-- [ ] Change user.api to return just data, no whole response and use types
+- [ ] Change user.api to return just data, no whole response and use types.
+[Reference Link](https://levelup.gitconnected.com/enhance-your-http-request-with-axios-and-typescript-f52a6c6c2c8e)